dmoreq/our_spends/DATABASE_DESIGN.md

-# Expense Tracking Database Design
+# Database Design

-## Overview
+## 1. Overview

-This document describes the comprehensive database design for the Our Spends application.
-The system uses SQLite for local storage with CSV export capabilities and provides a query interface for the AI chatbot.
+This document outlines the database architecture for the **Our Spends** application.
+The app utilizes a local **SQLite** database to ensure data privacy and offline functionality, with options for data export.

+The database is designed to be simple, efficient, and extensible, providing a solid foundation for tracking expenses, managing categories, and integrating with AI-powered features.

+## 2. Guiding Principles

+- **Local-First**: All data is stored on the user's device to ensure privacy and offline access.
+- **Simplicity**: The schema is designed to be straightforward and easy to understand.
+- **Performance**: Indexed for fast queries and optimized for mobile performance.
+- **Extensibility**: Easily adaptable to support future features like cloud sync and advanced analytics.

-## Database Schema
+## 3. Database Schema

+The database consists of four main tables: `expenses`, `categories`, `tags`, and the `expense_tags` junction table.

-### 1. Expenses Table (`expenses`)
+### 3.1. `expenses` Table

-The main table storing all expense records:
+Stores individual expense records.

 ```sql
 CREATE TABLE expenses (